 Some of the most well-known regions outside France are Oregon, Sonoma Coast, Martinborough and Marlborough in New Zealand, Napa Valley as well as different regions in Germany, Australia, South Africa and Chile.
 France is the largest producer of Pinot Noir, followed by the USA and Germany.
 In Germany, however, the grape is called Spätburgunder and is mostly found in Baden and Pfalz.
 The most famous, and most expensive, Pinot Noirs come from Côte-d’Or in Burgundy.
 Pinot Noir is also one of the three grape varieties used in Champagne.

 Pinot noir is a difficult grape variety to grow and the quality of the wines varies.
-Pinot can be made in a wide range of flavours and textures which can be confusing for the consumers.
+Pinot can be made in a wide range of aromas and textures which can be confusing for the consumers.
 In general, it is safe to say that a wine made from Pinot Noir is light to medium bodied with soft tannins, good acidity and characteristic red fruit aromas of strawberry, cherry, current and raspberry.
-Some pinots, especially from Burgundy, tend to have more noticeable flavours of earth and vegetal.
+Some Pinots, especially from Burgundy, tend to have more noticeable flavours of earth and vegetal.
 Floral aromas of rose are also common for Pinot Noir.